CKOI-FM: Top 40

-CKOI-FM, along with sister station CKVL, was sold in 1992 by its founder Jack Tietolman to Metromedia CMR, a company owned by Pierre Arcand and Pierre Béland.
-Both stations would be sold again in 2001, this time to Corus Entertainment.
+CKOI-FM and sister station 850 CKVL were sold in 1992, by its founder Jack Tietolman to Metromedia CMR, a company owned by Pierre Arcand and Pierre Béland.
+Both stations were again sold in 2001, this time to Corus Entertainment.

 On January 1, 2002, the station's city of licence became Montreal.
-Until then, it had officially been Verdun; however, as a result of a forced municipal merger, the city of Verdun became a borough of Montreal.
+Until then, it had officially been Verdun.
+However, as a result of a municipal merger, the City of Verdun became a borough of Montreal.